au-ts/libvmm/docs/MANUAL.md

 ## Guest setup

-While in theory you should be able to run any guest, the VMM has only been tested with Linux and hence the following instructions are somewhat Linux specific.

 Required guest files:

 * Kernel image
 * Device Tree Source to be passed to the kernel at boot
 * Initial RAM disk

-Each platform image directory (`board/$BOARD/images`) contains a README with instructions on how to reproduce the images used if you would like to see examples of how other example systems are setup.
+Each platform image directory (`board/$BOARD/`) contains a README with instructions on how to reproduce the images used if you would like to see examples of how other example systems are setup.

-Before attempting to get the VMM working, I strongly encourage you to make sure that these binaries work natively, as in, without being virtualised.
+Before attempting to get the VMM working, we strongly encourage you to make sure that these binaries work natively, as in, without being virtualised.
 If they do not, they likely will not work with the VMM either.

-Add these images to the `board/$BOARD/` directory or specify the `IMAGE_DIR` argument when building the system which points to the directory that contains all of the files.
+Add these images to the `board/$BOARD/` directory following the same naming conventions as other platforms so that the build system can find them.

 ### Implementation notes